Squeezing: from numerical to conceptual problems: The Classical--Quantum Duality

+The behavior of non-relativistic particles in 1D in variable oscillatory fields \eqref{eq:1} was studied with the aim to describe the particle motion in Paul's traps (cf. Paul and collaborators \cite{paul90}), then in ample contributions of Glauber \cite{glauber92} and others.
+Some results about the {\em squeezing} caused by variable electromagnetic fields were studied by Baseia et al \cite{baseia92,baseia93}.
+Can one still achieve something more?
+As it seems, in some circumstances, instead of using the Wronskian to compare the independent solutions of \eqref{eq:1} an easier method might be to use the {\em classical--quantum duality} permitting to deduce the quantum evolution operators from the classical motion.
+The method could not work for the general quantum motion, but it does for all quadratic Hamiltonians including \eqref{eq:1}.

-For nonsingular, bounded $\beta(\tau)$, the evolution equations generated by \eqref{eq:1} in both classical and quantum theories lead to exactly the same linear transformations of the canonical variables, represented by the same family of $2\times2$ symplectic evolution matrices $u(\tau,\tau_0)$:
+Notice that for nonsingular, bounded $\beta(\tau)$, the evolution equations generated by \eqref{eq:1} in both classical and quantum cases imply exactly the same linear equations for either classical or quantum canonical variables: $dq/d\tau= p(\tau)$, $dp/d\tau =-\beta(\tau)q(\tau)$, leading in any time interval $[\tau_0, \tau]$ to the identical transformation of either classical or quantum canonical pair, expressed by the same family of $2\times2$ symplectic {\em evolution matrices} $u(\tau,\tau_0)$: